vuxtra/mcp-jive/.trae/documents/MCP_CLIENT_TOOLS_PRD.md

 These tools enable AI agents to autonomously manage agile workflows, search for relevant tasks, execute work items, and maintain project progress without human intervention.

+**Critical Architectural Responsibility**: The MCP Client is **SOLELY RESPONSIBLE** for all local file access within MCP Client projects.
+The MCP Server never directly accesses client code projects or local file systems.
+All file operations are performed by the MCP Client and communicated to the server through the MCP protocol, ensuring proper security boundaries and separation of concerns.

 ## 2. Core Features

 ### 2.1 User Roles